NJHS By Laws

 The Onteora Middle School Chapter of the National Junior Honor Society exists to create an environment within the school community that fosters and promotes the growth of student scholarship, service, leadership, and character.

 Article III - The Principal

 The principal shall reserve the right to approve all activities and decisions of the chapter.

 The principal shall annually appoint (for Board of Education approval) a member(s) of the faculty as chapter adviser(s) who may serve consecutive terms.

-The principal shall annually recommend for appointment a Faculty Council composed of five members of the school’s faculty who may serve consecutive terms.
+The principal or their designee shall annually recommend for appointment a Faculty Council composed of five members of the school’s faculty who may serve consecutive terms.